Further and Higher Education (Access) Bill

 Overview

-This bill mandates that all publicly funded further and higher education institutions in England and Wales allocate places based solely on merit for undergraduate courses, with limited exceptions.
+This bill mandates that all publicly funded further and higher education institutions in England and Wales allocate student places based solely on merit, with limited exceptions.
+The bill aims to ensure fair access to education based on academic ability, potential, and aptitude.

 Description

-The Further and Higher Education (Access) Bill aims to ensure that all publicly funded further and higher education institutions in England and Wales allocate student places based on merit.
-"Merit," as defined in the bill, encompasses academic ability, potential, and aptitude, as assessed by the institution.
+The Further and Higher Education (Access) Bill requires all publicly funded further and higher education institutions in England and Wales to prioritize applicants for undergraduate courses based on "merit."
+"Merit" is defined as academic ability, potential, and aptitude, as assessed by the institution itself.

 Government Spending